-Overall Apr 1 thru Jun 30, 2015 To Date
+Overall Jul 1 thru Sep 30, 2015 To Date

 Total Projected Budget from All Sources N/A \$60,004,000.00

 Total Budget \$0.00 \$60,004,000.00

 Total Obligated \$0.00 \$60,004,000.00

-Total Funds Drawdown \$194,948.53 \$13,910,739.11
+Total Funds Drawdown \$520,603.71 \$14,431,342.82

-Program Funds Drawdown \$194,948.53 \$13,910,739.11
+Program Funds Drawdown \$520,603.71 \$14,431,342.82

 Program Income Drawdown \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

-Total Funds Expended \$194,948.53 \$13,910,740.27
+Total Funds Expended \$520,603.71 \$14,431,343.98

-New York City Economic Development Corporation. \$194,948.53 \$13,910,740.27
+New York City Economic Development Corporation. \$520,603.71 \$14,431,343.98

 Match Contributed \$0.00 \$0.00

 LMDC allocated \$60,004,000 for the planning and development of the World Trade Center Performing Arts Center.
 This proposed cultural building on the rebuilt WTC Site will provide a variety of important uses as part of the overall redevelopment plan.
 The Performing Arts Center will help create a world class visitor destination that will contribute to the economic development of the site and the area, while improving the quality of life for those who live and work in Lower Manhattan.
 Programming will be broad and diverse, and will serve both businesses and residents.
-The Performing Arts Center is proposed to contain a 1,000 seat theater venue that under its current design will house the Joyce Theater as well as a 200+ seat second theater.
+Initially The Performing Arts Center was proposed to contain a 1,000 seat theater venue that considered housing the Joyce Theater as well as a 200+ seat second theater.
+A smaller building is now being planned.
 Public spaces and activities that will be part of the Performing Arts Center could include educational programs for school groups and community workshops.
-The Performing Arts Center is also expected to house significant rehearsal space for both in house rehearsals as well as for the large arts community in New York and specifically in Lower Manhattan.
+The Performing Arts Center is also expected to house rehearsal space for both in house rehearsals as well as for the large arts community in New York and specifically in Lower Manhattan.

 The work on the Performing Arts Center, which began in 2004, is continuing and includes activities such as planning, determination of subgrade requirements, and coordination with the Port Authority of New York and New Jersey on the WTC site.

-In November 2010, the LMDC Board allocated an additional \$100 million in Grant #2 for PAC construction costs and PAC-related strategic planning efforts in the near future.
+In November 2010, the LMDC Board allocated an additional \$100 million in Grant #2 for PAC construction costs and PACrelated strategic planning efforts in the future.
 Approximately \$1 million would be used to support (i) the creation and administration of a non-profit entity dedicated to the PAC (PAC, Inc.) that would be governed by a Board of Directors and operate with some key staff, and (ii) strategic planning costs related to further study and development of the PAC.
-The bulk of the allocation, \$99 million, would be used for the future construction costs of the PAC, subject to successful achievement of strategic planning milestones before the end of calendar year 2011, which must include (i) the creation of the non-profit PAC, Inc., (ii) the constitution of a PAC, Inc. Board of no less than five members, and (iii) funding of at least \$25 million committed by those PAC, Inc. Board members.
+The bulk of the allocation, \$99 million, would be used for the future construction costs of the PAC, subject to successful achievement of strategic planning milestones, which must include (i) the creation of the non-profit PAC, Inc., (ii) the constitution of a PAC, Inc. Board of no less than five members, and (iii) funding of at least \$25 million committed by those PAC, Inc. Board members.
 It is contemplated that the PAC, Inc. Board would later raise additional private funds to supplement the federal funds being committed by LMDC.